 Awards & Recognition

-- In 2016, 2017, 2018 and 2019, Alex was recognized as a "Rising Star," based on a vote of licensed attorneys in the state and a review by an independent blue ribbon panel, as published in Boston Magazine and New England Super Lawyers
+- From 2016-2021, Alex has been recognized as a "Rising Star," based on a vote of licensed attorneys in the state and a review by an independent blue ribbon panel, as published in Boston Magazine and New England Super Lawyers

 Obtained a dismissal of all claims against a Defendant orthopedic surgeon and his practice in a medical malpractice action.
 The Plaintiff alleged that the Defendants were negligent in connection with the orthopedic care and treatment provided to her, which included a tibial tubercle transfer on the left knee.
 The Plaintiff alleged that as a result of the care and treatment rendered by the Defendants, she suffered unnecessary additional surgeries, permanent mobility difficulties, restricted range of motion, and constant pain.
 Alex prepared a Motion to Dismiss the Plaintiff’s Complaint, which was allowed, and the case was dismissed with prejudice.